Women’s team, US Soccer settle part of their lawsuit

-But Klausner allowed aspects of their allegations of discriminatory working conditions to be put to trial.
-Those issue were settled, and players may now ask the 9th U.S. Circuit Court of Appeals to restore the wage claims.
+But Klausner allowed aspects of their allegations of discriminatory working conditions to be put to trial, which had been scheduled for next month.
+With those issues settled, the players may now ask the 9th U.S. Circuit Court of Appeals to restore the wage claims.

 “We are pleased that the USWNT players have fought for — and achieved — long overdue equal working conditions,” players’ spokeswoman Molly Levinson said.
 “We now intend to file our appeal to the court’s decision, which does not account for the central fact in this case that women players have been paid at lesser rates than men who do the same job.